Legislation Details

 WHEREAS, conducting an appraisal for each of these properties is also time consuming and may cause project delay; and

-WHEREAS, Restricted Appraisal Reports, Restricted Use Reports, and Summary Appraisal Reports are cost effective and timely ways to assess the value of certain easements and small property acquisitions; and
+WHEREAS, USPAP outlines Restricted Appraisal Reports, Restricted Use Reports, and Summary Appraisal Reports are cost -effective and timely less time-intensive ways to issue reports detailing assess the value of certain easements and small property acquisitions; and

 WHEREAS, in order to effectuate the efficient acquisition of small-value properties, NDOT now wishes to amend Section 2.24.225 of the Metropolitan Code of Laws to allow for the use of Restricted Appraisal Reports, Restricted Use Reports, and Summary Appraisal Reports when seeking approval from the Metropolitan Council for certain real estate acquisitions; and,

-WHEREAS, it is in the best interest of the Metropolitan Government that this amendment be approved.
+WHEREAS, it is in the best interest of the Metropolitan Government that this amendment be approved the Metropolitan Code of Laws be amended to allow the use of USPAP-approved methods when seeking approval for certain real estate acquisitions for right-of-way.

-NOW, THEREFORE, BE IT ENACTED BY THE COUNCIL FOR THE METROPOLITAN GOVERNMENT OF NASHVILLE AND DAVIDSON COUNTY:
+NOW, THEREFORE, BE IT ENACTED BY THE COUNCIL OF THE METROPOLITAN GOVERNMENT OF NASHVILLE AND DAVIDSON COUNTY:

 Section 1.
-That Section 2.24.225 of the Metropolitan Code of Laws is hereby amended by adding the following new subsections:
+That Section 2.24.225 of the Metropolitan Code of Laws is hereby amended by adding the following new subsections deleting it in its entirety and replacing it with the following:

 E. The provisions of this section shall not apply to the appraisal or valuation of temporary construction easements acquired by the Nashville Department of Transportation and Multimodal Infrastructure (NDOT) or acquired for Choose How You Move (CHYM) projects using solely local funds.

-F. For the appraisal or valuation of real property or easements for NDOT or CHYM sidewalk projects using solely local funds, Restricted Appraisal Reports, Restricted Use Reports, or Summary Appraisals shall satisfy the requirements of this section.
+F2.
+For the appraisal or valuation of real property or easements for right-of-way acquisitions for a department of transportation and multimodal infrastructure (“NDOT”) or Choose How You Move (“CHYM”) sidewalk projects using solely local funds.
+For such projects, Restricted Appraisal Reports, or other methods promulgated by USPAP that allow for limited reporting, Restricted Use Reports, or Summary Appraisals shall satisfy the requirements of this section.

 H. The provisions of this section shall apply to any acquisitions made by NDOT or for CHYM projects using state or federal funds.

 Section 2.
-That this Ordinance shall take effect immediately after its adoption, the welfare of the Metropolitan Government of Nashville and Davidson County requiring it.
+That this Ordinance shall take effect immediately after its adoption from and after its passage, the welfare of the Metropolitan Government of Nashville and Davidson County requiring